jyock97/unity_2d_action_platformer/README.md

    8. ### GUI Boss Life

-      Will display the current life of the Boss once the Boss appears in the map.
+      Will display the current life of the Boss once the Boss appears on the map.

 5. ### Level Design